Optonica: 1975

-Optonica SM-4646
+1976–1978: Optonica SM-4646

-Sharp's 1975 introduction of Optonica filled the same role that Technics did for Panasonic's high-end audio display.When Optonica initially came into the public eye in 1976–1977, it was a little bit too late to take over a market that was about to go into decline after 1978.Even while Optonica is best known for its futuristic designs from the 1980s and '80s, which typically embodied the electronic audio & design research Sharp was highly into, the company made excellent separates before its most "public" peak.The SM-4646, which is available in silver (SM-4646H) or black, is one of such attempts (SM-4646B).
+Sharp's 1975 introduction of Optonica filled the same role that Technics did for Panasonic's high-end audio display.
+When Optonica initially came into the public eye in 1976–1977, the market was already approaching a decline.
+Though Optonica is best known for its futuristic designs from the 1970s and '80s, which embodied Sharp's typical aesthetic, the company made separates even before then.
+The SM-4646 is one of such attempts.

-A 4-gang volume attenuator, three "Delta Power" power transformers, two enormous 13,600-F main caps, low-noise FETs, and differential amplifiers are also employed.
-16 kg is the total unit weight.The centre transformer supplies power to the preamp and driver stages in Class A, and the other two independent transformers power the L and R output stages in Class B.Outside, it doesn't seem that way, does it?Yes, but either there wasn't enough of it to start moving up the scale, or there was too much of it to keep costs low and dominate the mid-range market.In terms of appearance, a little substantial, and strongly leaning toward the 1960s rather than the soon-to-arrive 1980s.
+The SM-4646 employs a 4-gang volume attenuator, three "Delta Power" power transformers, two enormous 13,600-F main caps, low-noise FETs, and differential amplifiers, with a total unit weight of 16 kg.The centre transformer supplies power to the preamp and driver stages in Class A, and the other two independent transformers power the L and R output stages in Class B.

 In spite of earning a French Laurier d'Or (Golden Laurel) in 1977 for "outstanding function, design, and performances," Sharp's Optonica series never enjoyed good sales in France or anyplace else.
-That is regrettable.